Advocating for LGBTQ Equality in Your Workplace

-If you’re planning to advocate for lesbian, gay, bisexual and transgender fairness in your workplace, read on to get started, and find out how you can ensure your own protection while you work towards equality.
+If you’re planning to advocate for lesbian, gay, bisexual, transgender and queer fairness in your workplace, read on to get started, and find out how you can ensure your own protection while you work towards equality.

-In order to gain support for gay, lesbian, bisexual and transgender fairness in your workplace, it is important to build relationships with the key decision makers in the highest echelons of your company.
+In order to gain support for gay, lesbian, bisexual, transgender and queer fairness in your workplace, it is important to build relationships with the key decision makers in the highest echelons of your company.
 Start by considering:

 - Who in management will be supportive and who will not?
 Who is in charge of your employer’s equal employment opportunity compliance?
 Who will need to sign off on the new policy?